“Rigid beliefs that are above question often inhibit or even prohibit the sublime objectivity needed for truth-seeking.” – Valerie Tarico

 To learn more about Dr. Valerie Tarico, visit ValerieTarico.com.

-To purchase Trusting Doubt: A Former Evangelical Looks at Old Beliefs in a New Light, visit Amazon.
+To purchase a copy of Trusting Doubt: A Former Evangelical Looks at Old Beliefs in a New Light, visit Amazon.